Just one more leap and your dream job will be yours. But what to do to make this leap count? Is it even worth making it?

 If you're more of the silver-tongued devil, you should minimize the speaking time of the interviewer.
 Try to give lengthy answers to every question.

 "Hi.
-This is X from the Y company.
-Am I speaking with Mr. X?
+It is X from the Y company.
+Am I speaking with Mr. X?"

 "I am calling to verify your language level.
 Shall we start?"

 "Of course.
 Let me introduce myself and say a few words about my previous job/life / other fillers."

 You can't talk all the time.
 But at least try to minimize the chance of not understanding the interviewer.

 And if you're feeling unsure about the question?
 Then you can always salvage yourself by posing a question back.